skylime/mi-core-webmail/README.md

 # mi-core-webmail

-Please refer to https://github.com/joyent/mibe for use of this repo.
+This repository is based on [Joyent mibe](https://github.com/joyent/mibe).
+Please note this repository should be build with the [mi-core-base](https://github.com/skylime/mi-core-base) mibe image.

 ## description

 Create zone that contains nginx, php with roundcube web interface for webmail support.
 It still requires a working database server that already contains the